kubernetes/community/incubator.md

 - a LICENSE file with the Apache 2.0 license
 - a RELEASE.md file that talks about the process for releases

-A template project to start your project with these files can be found here: https://github.com/kubernetes/kubernetes-template-project
+To start your project with these files can be found here at [template project](https://github.com/kubernetes/kubernetes-template-project)

 ## Exiting Incubation